 - Swimming pool accidents

-California is a statutory strict liability state; meaning that legal responsibility for your injury and damages is imposed by statute without consideration of fault.
+California is a statutory strict liability state.
+This means that statute imposes legal responsibility for your injury and damages without consideration of fault.
 Thus, you do not have to prove that the other party acted negligently or otherwise.
-Rather, you must only prove that the Southern California accident occurred and proximately caused your injuries.
+Rather, you or your Newport Beach accident attorney must only prove that the Southern California accident occurred and proximately caused your injuries.

-What Types Of Accidents Is Strict Liability Imposed?
+In What Types of Accidents Is Strict Liability Imposed?

 Pursuant to Civ.
 Code §3342(a), California holds dog owners responsible for your injuries only when the dog bites you while you are in a public place or lawfully in a private place regardless of the dog’s former viciousness and/or the owner’s knowledge of such viciousness.
 The fact that the dog never bit anyone before and the owner did not know of the dog’s potential violent behavior is not a defense.

-If you were injured due to a defective product, the manufacturer and distributor are held strictly liable for your damages.
+If you suffered injury due to a defective product, the court holds manufacturer and distributor strictly liable for your damages.
 California Supreme Court became the first to apply strict liability to defective products in the 1963 case Greenman v.
 Yuba Power Products, 59 Cal.
 Ed 57 (1963).
-There are three theories that may cause a product to be defective:
+Your Newport Beach accident attorney can tell you that there are three theories that may cause a product to be defective:

 - Manufacturing defect – the product was not manufactured according to the specifications or design.